 Foods High in Saturated Fat

-But there are also plant-based sources of saturated fat, principally coconut oil and coconut milk, palm kernel oil, cocoa butter, and palm oil.
-And while you probably don’t go to the store and buy these items individually—with the exception of coconut milk—these plant-based saturated fats crop up in a number of commercially prepared products.
-For example, cocoa butter is in chocolate.
-And coconut oil and palm oils are an ingredient in several food items, from non-dairy whipped toppings and coffee creamers to cookies and cakes.
+While you probably don’t go to the store and buy these items individually—with the exception of coconut milk—most plant-based saturated fats crop up in commercially prepared products.
+For example, cocoa butter is in many chocolate brands, and coconut and palm oils are an ingredient in several food items, from nondairy whipped toppings and coffee creamers to cookies and cakes.
 Generally speaking, you should avoid store-bought baked goods, which likely contain saturated fats.

 - Substitute low-fat or fat-free versions of milk and dairy products for their full-fat counterparts.
 If you use creamer or whole milk in your coffee, switch to skim milk or take your coffee black.

 - Always remove the skin from poultry after cooking, which contains the most saturated fat in the cut.

 - Consider going meatless at least once a week to increase the consumption of vegetables and other plant-based foods.

-- Flavor foods with herbs and spices instead of fat-laden toppings and sauces
+- Flavor foods with herbs and spices instead of saturated fat-laden toppings and sauces.